Quick reference guide

 • 0.05% on the resident buyer, and another 0.05% on the resident seller

-• 0.125% on the non-resident buyer and another 0.125% on the non-resident seller.
+• 0.125% on the non-resident buyer and another 0.125% on the non-resident seller

-Stamp tax increases to 0.3% when the transaction is a sale or acquisition of 33% or more of the: (i) shares; (ii) voting rights; or (iii) assets & liabilities of a resident company, in return for shares in another resident company.
+Stamp tax increases to 0.3% when the transaction is a sale or acquisition of 33% or more of the: (i) shares; (ii) voting rights; or (iii) assets and liabilities of a resident company, in return for shares in another resident company.

-If multiple transactions conducted by one legal person related to a company exceed this 33% limit during the two years following the first transaction, the seller and buyer are subject to a 0.3% rate on the total amount of the transactions, with the right to offset any stamp duty already paid on the transactions (0.125% or 0.05%, as referred to above).
+If multiple transactions conducted by the same legal person related to a company exceed this 33% limit during the two years following the first transaction, the seller and buyer are subject to a 0.3% rate on the total amount of the transactions, with the right to offset any stamp duty already paid on the transactions (0.125% or 0.05%, as referred to above).

 OECD's Two Pillar Solution